 Clear, confident and transparent decision making is also crucial for ensuring a successful and smooth development process.
-The product manager rarely has direct managerial authority over anyone in the teams they rely on, so having confidence in the major decisions will naturally have a positive impact on the atmosphere and belief within the teams that build and promote the product.
+The product owner rarely has direct managerial authority over anyone in the teams they rely on, so having confidence in the major product decisions will naturally have a positive impact on the atmosphere and belief within the teams that build and promote the product.

 The “3 Ws”

 The key decisions every product manager needs to make come down to what we can call the “3 Ws”: Where, What and When.

 - The “Where” is all about deciding on your product strategy – it is up to the product manager to decide on the focus and overarching goals for the product.